TopChiller can design and manufacture all types of chillers for you

 Your Premier Chiller/Chiller Unit Manufacturer and Supplier in China

-TopChiller® is a professional chiller/chiller unit/chiller system manufacturer and supplier with over 20 years’ experience.
+TopChiller® is a professional chiller/chiller unit/chiller system manufacturer and supplier with over 20 years of experience.

-Chiller sometimes called chiller unit and chiller system is one kind of refrigeration machine that providing consistent cooling water for industrial processes and commercial applications.
+A chiller sometimes called a chiller unit and chiller system is one kind of refrigeration machine that provides consistent cooling water for industrial processes and commercial applications.

 The chiller can be divided into the air-cooled chiller and water-cooled chiller based on the cooling method can be divided into scroll chiller and screw chiller in terms of compressor types.